graalvm/workshops/native-image/containerisation/index.md

 by using a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) to model the original poem (this is essentially a statistical model).
 This model generates new text.

-In our example application you provide the application with the text of the poem, then generate a model of the text, which the application then uses to generate a new text that is simialr to the original text.
+In the example application you provide the application with the text of the poem, then generate a model of the text, which the application then uses to generate a new text that is similar to the original text.
 We are using the [RiTa](https://rednoise.org/rita/) library to do the heavy lifting for us--it supports building and using Markov Chains.

 Below are two snippets from the utility class `com.example.demo.Jabberwocky`, that builds the model.
 The `text` variable contains the text of the original poem.
 This snippet shows how we create the model and then populate it with `text`.
-This is called from the class constructor and we define our class to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
+This is called from the class constructor and we define the class to be a [Singleton](https://docs.spring.io/spring-framework/docs/3.0.0.M3/reference/html/ch04s04.html#beans-factory-scopes-singleton)
 (so only one instance of the class ever gets created).

 ```java